ryancurrah/ryancurrah.github.io/_posts/2015-12-9-salt-state-events-splunk.md

 ## Setting Up the TCP Returner Module

-There a few steps to set this up...
+There are a few steps to set this up...

 1. Enable TCP capture on your log aggregation tool
 2. Install tcp_returner.py returner module to your salt-masters